brian-rieder/DailyProgrammer/README.md

 Dailyprogrammer Subreddit Description:
 Dailyprogrammer is about challenging programmers of all skill level with weekly programming challenges.
 3 challenges a week are posted at increasing difficulty.
 Solutions are peer reviewed and redditors can ask for the community for feedback and comments.

+**My Proudest Solutions:**

+*DP198_WordsWithEnemiesGameImplementation.py:* A full "Words With Enemies" game implementation against an AI.
+Checks all inputs against a dictionary as well as the assigned set of letters to construct the word from.